 How to Vote in Australian Elections from Overseas

 If you’re an Australian citizen, voting in elections is normally compulsory.
-But what if you’re overseas on election day?
+But what if you happen to be overseas on election day?

-The good news is that it’s possible (and relatively easy) to vote in Australian elections from overseas if you want to.
-However, being overseas is also a valid excuse not to vote.
+The good news is that it’s possible (and relatively easy) to vote in Australian federal, state and local government elections from overseas if you want to.
+But being overseas during the election is also a valid excuse not to vote.

 Registering as an overseas voter

-If you’re going to be overseas during an election, you should complete an overseas notification form with the Australian Electoral Commission (AEC).
+First of all, if you know you’re going to be overseas during an election, you should complete an overseas notification form with the Australian Electoral Commission (AEC).
+From here, the exact process depends on how long you’ll be out of the country for…

 Living overseas temporarily